Klasmart-Engineering/user-service/documents/rfc/038-How-to-structure-mutations.md

   teachers: [ID!]!
 }

-type AddTeachersToClassesOutput {
-  classes: [ClassConnectionNode!]!
-}

 input RemoveTeachersFromClassInput {
   id: ID!
   teachers: [ID!]!
 }

-type RemoveTeachersFromClassesOutput {
+type ClassesMutationResult {
   classes: [ClassConnectionNode!]!
 }

 extend type Mutation {

   # multiple updates at once
-  updateClasses(input: [UpdateClassInput!]!): UpdateClassesOutput
+  updateClasses(input: [UpdateClassInput!]!): ClassesMutationResult

   # multiple deletes at once
-  deleteClasses(input: [DeleteClassInput!]!): DeleteClassesOutput
+  deleteClasses(input: [DeleteClassInput!]!): ClassesMutationResult

   # add many teachers to one or more classes
-  addTeachersToClasses(input: [AddTeachersToClassInput!]!): AddTeachersToClassesOutput
+  addTeachersToClasses(input: [AddTeachersToClassInput!]!): ClassesMutationResult

    # remove many teachers from one or more classes
-  removeTeachersFromClasses(input: [RemoveTeachersFromClassInput!]!): RemoveTeachersFromClassesOutput
+  removeTeachersFromClasses(input: [RemoveTeachersFromClassInput!]!): ClassesMutationResult

   # would be better with Objects for input/output
   # but not really worth the breaking change on its own